 10. Memorial to the Murdered Jews of Europe (Holocaust Memorial)

-DID YOU KNOW: When it was debuted, there was not a lot of explanation or definition behind the various aspects of is construction.
+Did you know?
+When it debuted, there was not a lot of explanation or definition behind the various aspects of its construction.
 In doing this, the Germans are not telling the world how to think about the Holocaust.
-Rather, you get to decide and discuss what it means for yourself.
+Instead, you get to decide and discuss what it means for yourself.